-6-9.WHC.3.1.1 Explain how historically people have relied on their natural resources to meet their needs.
-(465.01b) 6-9.WHC.3.1.2 List examples that show how economic opportunity and a higher standard of living are important factors in the migration of people.
-(465.01c) 6-9.WHC.3.1.3 Analyze the role of money as a means of exchange.
-(465.02a) 6-9.WHC.3.1.4 Describe alternative means of exchange.
-(465.02b)
+6-9.WHC.3.1.1 Explain how people historically have relied on their natural resources to meet their needs.
+6-9.WHC.3.1.2 List examples that show how economic opportunity and a higher standard of living are important factors in the migration of people.
+6-9.WHC.3.1.3 Analyze the role of money as a means of exchange.
+6-9.WHC.3.1.4 Describe alternative means of exchange.

-Objective(s): By the end of World History and Civilization, the student will be able to: 6-9.WHC.3.2.1 Analyze the impact of economic growth on European society.
-(465.03a)
+Objective(s): By the end of World History and Civilization, the student will be able to:

-6-9.WHC.3.2.2 Trace the evolution of hunting-gathering, agrarian, industrial and technological economic systems.
+6-9.WHC.3.2.1 Analyze the impact of economic growth on society.
+6-9.WHC.3.2.2 Trace the evolution of hunting-gathering, agrarian, industrial, and technological economic systems.
 6-9.WHC.3.2.3 Identify influential economic thinkers and the impact of their philosophies.
 6-9.WHC.3.2.4 Identify important economic organizations that have influenced economic growth.